Kavaeric/p700/codex/Antimatter.md

 Positrons are much more expensive than antiproton fuel due to the increased upkeep for storage and transport, but also as positron fuel is much denser.

-## Impact of trawling
-Antimatter is one of the most popular energy sources in use today, thus antimatter trawling is an enormous business.
-Trawling organisations often organise themselves by performing trawling "runs" between star systems.
-As a result, antimatter trawling promotes colonisation of distant systems.

- As more antimatter can be collected on longer journeys, a remote colony can attract trawlers looking for rest stios before making the next leg of their journey.
-Organisations can use their trawlers to deliver regular supplies to these colonies.
-In return, the colony can offer economical rates for ship servicing and hospitality for crew, forming a cooperative relationship between antimatter trawling organisations and offworld colonies.